Virtua Fighter

 Renkantai (連環腿󠄀) RightRight KK Akira performs a forward hopping double kick attack.
 Its possible to input the command for this move while holding the G button.

-Doppo Choushitsu (独歩頂膝) RightRight K+G then release G after 1 frame (close to opponent) Akira performs a jumping knee strike.
+Doppo Choushitsu (独歩頂膝) RightRight K+G, then quickly release G for 1 frame while still holding K (close to opponent) Akira performs a flying knee strike.
+When it hits an opponent, this attack will launch them up into the air.

 Tetsuzankou (鉄山靠) LeftRightRight P+K Akira performs a charging back shoulder lean that knocks the opponent down on hit.